 How To Watch Miami Heat-Cleveland Cavaliers, Lineups, Injury Report, Betting Lines

-VITALS: The Heat and Cavaliers met three times this regular season with Cleveland winning the series, 2-1.
+VITALS: The Heat are down 0-1 in the best-of-seven first round series.
+The Heat and Cavaliers met three times this regular season with Cleveland winning the series, 2-1.
 The HEAT are 80-53 all-time versus Cleveland during the regular season, including 51-17 in home games and 29-36 in road games.
-The teams enter this postseason having never faced each other in the playoffs as Miami has faced every other Eastern Conference team in the postseason except Cleveland.
+The teams entered this postseason having never faced each other in the playoffs as Miami has faced every other Eastern Conference team in the postseason except Cleveland.

 PROJECTED STARTERS